stardust-gg/ts-waas-server-sdk/README.md

 - Adds profiles and profile identifier management to the sdk
   - sdk.getProfile(profileId) has been added
   - sdk.createProfile(applicationId) has been added
+  - JWT generation for use client side with profile/wallet api
-- Wallets are now accessible through wallets
+- Wallets are now accessible through profiles
   - profile.wallet
-- Profiles are now accessible through the legacy wallet object via profileId
+- Profiles are now accessible through the legacy wallet object
   - wallet.getProfile()

 Releases can be found [here](https://github.com/stardust-gg/stardust-custodial-sdk/releases)